ashep/semaver/README.md

 ### Version range objects

 Instance of `VersionRange` represents a version range.
-First argument of constructor is a version range identifier.
+First argument of the constructor is a version range identifier.

 ```python